-Valverde hints at Barcelona sales
+Valverde Hints at Barcelona Sales

+Barcelona head coach Ernesto Valverde hinted the LaLiga champions could make some sales before the transfer window closes.

-It has been a busy off-season for Barca, which has signed Frenkie de Jong, Antoine Griezmann, Junior Firpo, Neto and Emerson.
+It has been a busy off-season for Barca, who have signed Frenkie de Jong, Antoine Griezmann, Junior Firpo, Neto and Emerson.

 De Jong's arrival from Ajax has increased Barca's midfield numbers, leading to speculation over the futures of Arturo Vidal, Ivan Rakitic and Philippe Coutinho.

-Speaking after Barca's 2-1 win over Arsenal in the Joan Gamper Trophy, Valverde – whose team has also been linked to former star Neymar – said: "There are quite a few players in midfield.
+Speaking after Barca's 2-1 win over Arsenal in the Joan Gamper Trophy on Sunday, Valverde – whose team have also been linked to former star Neymar – said: "There are quite a few players in midfield.

 "We'll see if something happens.
 I don't know if any sales or signings will be completed."